 (b) Session cookies.
 These cookies allow us to identify your device as you use the Website, so that you are not treated as a new visitor each time you go to another part of the Website.

 (c) Strictly necessary cookies.
 These cookies are essential in order to enable you to move around the Website and use its features, such as accessing secure areas.

 We may use third-party web analytics services (such as those of Google Analytics) and other technologies on the Website to collect and analyze usage information through cookies and similar tools; engage in activities such as auditing, research, or reporting; and provide certain features to you.
 To prevent Google Analytics from using your information for analytics, you can install the Google Analytics Opt-out Browser Add-on by clicking here.

-You will normally see a message on our Website before we store a cookie on your computer which describes the types of cookies we use and what information they might collect.
+You will see a message or banner on our Website before we store a cookie on your computer which describes the types of cookies we use and what information they might collect.
+You will also be able to elect to switch on any cookies which are not strictly necessary cookies.
 We may also use banners and pop-ups from time to time to give you options around cookie use.